PowerDNS/pdns/docs/markdown/recursor/settings.md

 Turn off the packet cache.
 Useful when running with Lua scripts that can not be cached.

+## `dnssec`
+* One of `off`, `process`, `log-fail`, `validate`, String
+* Default: `process`
+* Available since: 4.0.0

+Set the mode for DNSSEC processing:

+### `off`
+No DNSSEC processing whatsoever.
+Ignore DO-bits in queries, don't request any DNSSEC information from authoritative servers.
+This behaviour is similar to PowerDNS Recursor pre-4.0.

+### `process`
+Respond with DNSSEC records to clients that ask for it, set the DO bit on all outgoing queries.
+Don't do any validation.

+### `log-fail`
+Similar behaviour to `process`, but validate RRSIGs on responses and log bogus responses.

+#### `validate`
+Full blown DNSSEC validation.
+Send SERVFAIL to clients on bogus responses.

 ## `dont-query`
 * Netmasks, comma separated
 * Default: 127.0.0.0/8, 10.0.0.0/8, 100.64.0.0/10, 169.254.0.0/16, 192.168.0.0/16,